suenefuzzo/suenefuzzo/README.md

 <p>🌱 Currently, I'm sharpening my skills in Python, while staying open to learning and adapting to emerging trends in the ever-evolving world of web development.
 <p>
 <p>📫 Let's connect!
-Feel free to reach out to me through my email < suenequeiroz@hotmail.com > or my Linkedin page listed on the right.
+Feel free to reach out to me through my email <b>< suenequeiroz@hotmail.com ></b> or my Linkedin page listed on the right.
 I'm open to new opportunities, collaborations, and discussions about all things web development.</p>
 <p>🎯 I believe in the power of technology to transform lives and businesses, and I'm excited to be a part of that journey.</p>

 <p>⚡ Fun fact: When I'm not coding, you can find me playing volleyball or reading high-fantasy novels.</p>